FuelLabs/sway-applications/airdrop/README.md

 ## Specification

-The specification contains a non-technical overview of the contract indicating the flow of information from the start to the end of the fundraiser.
+The specification contains a non-technical overview of the contract indicating the flow of information from the start to the end of the airdrop.

 Check [SPECIFICATION.md](./SPECIFICATION.md) for more info!